Brutality and stupidity.

 This Maoist inspired return to Year Zero flipped Cambodia on its head.

-Suddenly a society without money, private ownership and urban living; replaced by an agrarian peasant society which saw cities evacuated and forced communes of slave labor and also the extermination of the middle class including women and children, even teachers, monks, and artists.
+Suddenly a society without money, private ownership and urban living; replaced by an agrarian peasant society which saw cities evacuated and forced communes of slave labor and also the extermination of the middle class, including women and children, even teachers, monks, and artists.

-Cambodia’s borders closed to the outside world.
+Cambodia’s borders were closed to the outside world.

 Big numbers when you consider the KR only ruled Cambodia during the years 1975-79; ousted from power after they antagonized Communist Vietnam into an invasion of Cambodia that forced the KR into a decades-long insurgency.